-The Shoulder Center of Kentucky at Lexington Clinic was founded by Dr. W. Ben Kibler in 2007 and combines nationally recognized clinical and rehabilitation expertise with cutting-edge research and education.
+Lexington Clinic's Shoulder Center of Kentucky was founded by Dr. W. Ben Kibler in 2007 and combines nationally recognized clinical and rehabilitation expertise with cutting-edge research and education.
 The facility hosts a state-of-the-art diagnostic imaging center, as well as outpatient and inpatient surgical facilities, and an internationally recognized physical therapy department to provide the highest standard of comprehensive shoulder care.
 The Shoulder Center of Kentucky, together with Lexington Clinic, continues to be at the forefront in the development of functional shoulder therapy protocols, integrated shoulder rehabilitation and closed-chain shoulder exercise.

 The Shoulder Center of Kentucky is dedicated to excellence in patient care, research in shoulder biomechanics and function and education of physicians and patients.
 Our goals include better understanding of:

 - How to most effectively treat and prevent shoulder injuries